-With more than 500 million active users worldwide, TikTok is a social media video app for creating and sharing short videos and the app is well known for being popular with minors.
+With nearly a billion active monthly users worldwide, TikTok is a wildly popular social networking app for creating and sharing short videos.

 Review Safety Tips for Your Kids

 While TikTok has insufficient safety controls, there are initial steps you can take to protect your children, including setting accounts on private, limit comments, and more.
 You can learn more about these options on Common Sense Media.

 Tell TikTok to fix their policies and practices to make their app safe – send a tweet to their company and executives!

 February 9, 2021 is the global observance of Safer Internet Day.
 Safer Internet Day focuses on the idea that everyone plays an important role in making the internet better.
 To protect children online, and create a space where all are free from the harms of sexual abuse and exploitation, we all—families, corporations, governments—play an important…